 Anything worth doing will involve a certain amount of repetition and toil but it’s a necessary part of what you have to go through.
-People only see athletes when they’re at the peak and performing successfully.
-They might have heard about swimmers getting up at five o’clock in the morning or rowers being on the river in freezing cold temperatures in winter, but they actually don’t see it, and such difficulties are not apparent when they see an athlete on a dais proudly wearing gold medal.
+People only see athletes when they’re at their peak and performing successfully.
+They might have heard about swimmers getting up at five o’clock in the morning or rowers being on the river in freezing cold temperatures in winter, but they actually don’t see it, and such difficulties are not apparent when they see an athlete on a dais proudly wearing a gold medal.

 Facing winter mornings and having to train outside each day is a hard slog.
 There is no way to put it nicely.
 Pair water and cold air and they just don’t meet eye to eye.
 It’s like a bad relationship.